aws-samples/amazon-mwaa-examples/usecases/ImageProcessing/README.md

 ## Airflow sample image processing pipeline with Airflow 1.10.12

-This is an Ariflow verion of image processing workflow in [workshop](https://image-processing.serverlessworkshops.io/)
+This is an Airflow verion of image processing workflow in [workshop](https://image-processing.serverlessworkshops.io/)

 ## AWS Services Used